NPacha/NicolesChocolates/unit_2/w11d01/homework/budgtr/README.md

 Feel free to choose what you want and if you want to implement something differently than the suggestion, go for it!
 It is hungry for more time!

-- Go back to todays lab and use cURL
 - render the tags as list items in an undordered list
 - input the tags, and add them to the tags array, figure out how to properly add multiple tags
 - override the amount input so that it defaults to a negative number